jeffChavez/ClassRoster-CoreData-/README.md

 - `UITableView`
 - `UIImagePicker`
 - `UIAlertController`
+- Network call to GitHub with `NSURLSession`
+- Parsing the JSON Object with `NSJSONSerialization` to get the `profileImageURL`
-- Asynchronous calls with `NSOperationQueue` (for downloading the profileImageURL and converting to `UIImage`)
+- Asynchronous calls with `NSOperationQueue`, for downloading the profile image on a separate thread
 - AutoLayout, supports portrait and landscape orientation
-- Network call to GitHub with `NSURLSession`
-- JSON Parsing with `NSJSONSerialization`